What are the aims of this leaflet?

-A spider angioma has a central red spot, which may be raised and pulsating, from which smaller red blood vessels radiate outwards.
+A spider angioma has a central red spot, which may be raised from which smaller red blood vessels radiate outwards.
 Pressing onto a spider angioma will make it disappear.
 On releasing the pressure, the blood will go back in, returning the red colour of the spider angioma.
 It may measure up to a centimetre in diameter.

 The majority of spider angiomas are on the face, upper chest, back and upper arms.
 In children, the back of the hands are also often affected.

 How is a spider angioma diagnosed?